martinrouede/MarketList/README.md

 ## Getting Started

-In *app/outputs/apk/release/* you can find the APK files to install in your smartphone with Android
+In *apk/* you can find the latest version APK files to install in your smartphone with Android

 (In in most cases you should choose *app-arm64-v8a-release.apk*)